hdthinh1012/codeql-solidity/doc/HOWTO.md

-# Developer information
+# Build Solidity Extractor

-This document contains information about common development tasks.
+Projects refered in this README and its repo

-## Note
+solidity-codeql-library-projects
-Due to some Linking issues of native C code when compiling extractor (Rust sources) in Windows, the projects is only confirmed to compile successfully in WSL2.
+vscode-codeql-starter

-Who installed codeql CLI in Windows environment must open 2 VSCode instances, one in WSL2 to be able to run `codeql database create` command using symbolic-linked solidity extractor, one in Windows to run Solidity QL queries (higher performances).
+codeql

-# (Linux/WSL2) Building the extractor tools from source
+## WSL2
 [Install Rust](https://www.rust-lang.org/tools/install), then run:

 ```bash
 cargo build --release
 ```

-## (Linux/WSL2) Generating the database schema and QL library
+### Generating the database schema and QL library

 The generated `ql/lib/solidity.dbscheme` and `ql/lib/codeql/solidity/ast/internal/TreeSitter.qll` files are included in the repository, but they can be re-generated as follows: